List of migraine preventives: classes and mechanism of action

 - See if the side effect profile is acceptable for you.
-Example: if you are overweight, a medication causing weight gain is not ideal.
-If you have insomnia, a medication causing somnolence taken at bedtime could be good.
+For example: if you are overweight, a medication causing weight gain is not ideal.
+If you have insomnia, a medication causing sleepiness taken at bedtime could be beneficial.

 Table of Migraine Preventives